How It Works

-To create a manifest:
+To create a manifest:- Define an

 id